Swapping SIM cards and getting an error message on your phone? The “SIM not provisioned MM2” error is easy enough to fix, but what does it mean?

 5. Get a New SIM Card

 Still no joy?
-It’s time to request a new SIM card.
+It’s time to request a new SIM card, maybe even an eSIM, if your phone supports it.

 You could call your network for this, but you’ll probably find it’s quicker to head to a local phone shop.
 Even better, a branch of your network or a franchise outlet.